HackXIt/APRG-group-projects/docs/GUIDE-Development-Setup-SFML.md

 - Click the `Reload CMake Project` button in the top right corner.
 - CLion will automatically configure the project with the provided CMakeLists file.

+Be aware that the first time configuring with CMake will take a while, since it will download the SFML source code.

-The following lines are responsible for locating SFML:
+The following lines are responsible for locating and linking SFML:

 ```cmake
 # Fetch the source code of SFML